Insertion in constructed normal numbers: Free insertion

 Consider alphabets $A$ and $\widehat A=A\cup\{\sigma\} $ for $\sigma$ not in $A$.
 Since the length and lexicographic order on words over alphabet $A$ respects the length and lexicographic order on words over~$\widehat A$, by inserting suitable symbols in suitable positions in each $n$-ordered necklace over $A$ we obtain each $n$-ordered necklace over~$\widehat A$.
 For example, for $A=\{0,1\}$ and $\widehat A=\{0,1,\sigma\}$,

 Much more is true: for any $(n,k)$-perfect necklace over alphabet $A$ there is an $(n,k)$-perfect necklace over $\widehat A$ such that the first is a subsequence of the second.
 This is immediate from the graph theoretical characterization $(n,k)$-perfect necklaces as Eulerian cycles on astute graphs: $G_A(k,n-1)$ is a subgraph of $G_{\widehat A}(k,n-1)$, and any cycle in an Eulerian graph can be embedded into a full Eulerian cycle.
-For instance, such an extension can be constructed with Hierholzer's algorithm for joining cycles together to create an Eulerian cycle of a graph.
-However this method does not guarantee that along the resulting $(n,k)$-perfect necklace, there will be a small gap between one occurrence of the symbol~$\sigma$ and the next.
+This can be constructed with Hierholzer's algorithm for joining cycles together to create an Eulerian cycle of a graph.
+However this method does not guarantee that in the resulting $(n,k)$-perfect necklace over alphabet $\widehat A$, there will be a small gap between one occurrence of the symbol~$\sigma$ and the next.

-The next lemma gives method to insert symbols in a perfect necklace ensuring {\em a small gap condition}.
-It extends to perfect necklaces the work in~\cite[Theorem 1]{BCortes} for de Bruijn sequences.
+The following lemma gives a method to insert symbols in a $(n,n)$-perfect necklace ensuring a {\em small gap condition}.
+The lemma extends the work done for de Bruijn sequences in~\cite[Theorem 1]{BCortes}.